Extreme cold snap shuts down central U.S. Texas is ground zero

 Widespread power outages

-In Texas, the millions of power outages were tied to record-high demand, an electricity grid that is independent from surrounding states, low natural gas supplie, s along with sky-high prices and reduced output from the state’s numerous wind turbines,
+In Texas, the millions of power outages were tied to record-high demand, an electricity grid that is independent from surrounding states, low natural gas supplies, along with sky-high prices and reduced output from the state’s numerous wind turbines,

 Oncor, Texas’ largest electricity utility, which serves 10 million customers, said Monday morning that electricity supply shortfalls are forcing much longer power outages than originally expected.
 “Outages due to this electric emergency could last for hours & we ask you to be prepared,” it wrote.